elixir-lang/elixir-lang.github.com/development.markdown

 The language development is open, both in terms of source code and of collaborations.
 All features and bug fixes planned for the next releases can be found [in the issues tracker](https://github.com/elixir-lang/elixir/issues).
 Features that may cause a larger impact on the language are first proposed to the community in [the Elixir mailing list](https://groups.google.com/group/elixir-lang-core) as well as in [the "Elixir News" section in the Elixir Forum](https://elixirforum.com/c/elixir-news).

 Elixir v1.0 was released in September 2014 and a new minor version is released every 6 months, around January and July of every year.
 New Elixir versions are always announced on this website with a summary of the main changes and a link to the complete CHANGELOG.
+Our [compatibility and deprecation policies](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#content) are documented.

 Since v1.0, the language development has become more focused.
 We believe there is a limited amount of features a language can provide without hindering its learning and without causing fragmentation in the community.
 Therefore the Elixir team focuses on language features that: